pixelgrade/noah-lite/README.md

 ## Changelog

+= 1.1.1 =
+* Minor styling and logic fixes in the Customizer.

 = 1.1.0 =
 * Improved the overall onboarding experience with the theme and introduced a dedicated help tool.